git-pull/website/code_explorer/django-vs-flask.rst

 when there's a lot of packages from different authors who have to wait for fixes to be released in Flask's ecosystem.

 And if things change.
 I look forward to it.
-Despite Flask's success, and missing out on Django's synergy, it is still a mighty, mighty microframework.
+Despite Flask missing out on Django's synergy, it is still a mighty, mighty microframework.

 Bonus: Cookiecutter template for Flask projects
 -----------------------------------------------